-The EnergyWise program offers comprehensive energy efficiency services using a whole-house approach to identify energy saving opportunities in all major energy systems and end uses, including heating, cooling, water heating systems, water saving measures, plug loads, and building envelope leaks.
+The EnergyWise program offers comprehensive energy efficiency services for single family (1-4 unit) homes.
+The program uses a whole-house approach to identify energy saving opportunities in all major energy systems and end uses, including heating, cooling, and water heating systems, as well as water saving measures, plug loads, and building envelope leaks (air and thermal barriers).
 EnergyWise provides in-home services in two phases: home energy assessment and weatherization.

 Home Energy Assessment

 Customers will be able to choose whether to have an in-person assessment or a virtual home energy assessment.
 Only a small percentage of customers select a virtual assessment over the in-person assessment.
 However, the virtual home energy assessment is an excellent option for customers who are hesitant to commit to an in-person appointment.
+The virtual assessment was added due to COVID but at this point is less than 1% of initial audits.
+If the virtual audit indicates opportunity, an in-person audit is required to generate a scope of work.

-During the in-home assessment, an energy specialist(s) (a Building Performance Institute certified building analyst) will look for immediate energy saving opportunities that can quickly be addressed during the visit including aerators, showerheads, pipe insulation, refrigerator brushes, smart strips and thermostats as well as identify deeper energy saving opportunities.
-Applying a comprehensive, whole-house approach, the energy specialist will evaluate all major energy systems including the heating, cooling and water heating systems, appliances, water fixtures, plug loads, and the tightness of the building envelope.
+During the in-home assessment, an energy specialist(s) (a Building Performance Institute certified building analyst) will look for immediate energy saving opportunities that can quickly be addressed during the visit including aerators, showerheads, pipe insulation for domestic hot water, refrigerator brushes (for cleaning refrigerator and freezer coils), smart strips, and programmable thermostats.
+In addition, the energy specialist will assess the home to identify deeper energy saving opportunities.
+The energy specialist will also conduct combustion safety tests of all combustion appliances for both carbon monoxide and proper drafting.
+Applying a comprehensive, whole-house approach, the energy specialist will evaluate all major energy systems including the heating, cooling and water heating systems, appliances, water fixtures, plug loads, and critically the building envelope including both the thermal and air barriers.

 An Energy Action Plan is presented to the customer at the end of the assessment and reviewed with the customer.
-The Energy Action Plan gives the customer a clear roadmap for upgrading their home, including a recommended plan for weatherization (air sealing, insulation, and duct sealing) and associated costs, including available incentives and customer costs.
-The Energy Action Plan also provides the customer with a streamlined path to engage a qualified independent insulation contractor to perform the weatherization work.
+The Energy Action Plan gives the customer a clear roadmap for upgrading their home, including a recommended plan for weatherization (air sealing, insulation, and duct sealing) and associated costs, including available incentives, customer costs, energy savings, and return on investment.
+The Energy Action Plan also provides the customer with a streamlined path to engage a qualified independent weatherization contractor to perform the weatherization work.
 The Energy Action Plan details additional potential energy upgrades and incentives the customer may be eligible for, including high-efficiency heating, cooling, and hot water systems.
 Opportunities for financing the customer share of the weatherization (as well as other upgrades) are also provided.
 The work will then be assigned to a weatherization contractor who will contact the customer directly to schedule a date for weatherization work.

 Weatherization

 The energy specialist’s primary focus during an in-home assessment is to examine the opportunity to improve the home’s building envelope through air sealing (decreasing air leaks), duct sealing, and increasing insulation, collectively referred to as “weatherization.”
 Weatherization is a cost-effective way to improve a building’s performance.
 It also offers customers a healthier and more comfortable home that will passively remain cooler in the summer and warmer in the winter, helping reduce energy bills for customers.
+The standard EnergyWise incentive currently offers 75% off (up to $10,000) for insulation and 100% off air sealing.

-Many health and safety considerations are addressed when weatherizing, such as adding attic ventilation or using mechanical fans to ensure a healthy air exchange rate.
-The standard EnergyWise incentive currently offers 75% off (up to $10,000) for insulation and 100% off air sealing.()installing
+Many health and safety considerations are addressed when weatherizing, such as combustion testing (for carbon monoxide and proper drafting) or installing mechanical fans to ensure a healthy air exchange rate.